Ignite at PTS: Microcredentials for Ministry

 Ignite is ideal for:

-• Leaders in rural or underserved churches
+• Current lay pastors in small, rural, or otherwise underserved churches

 • Church elders, Sunday School teachers, and ministry volunteers

-• Anyone seeking online lay pastor training or non-degree ministry education
+• Anyone seeking non-degree theological education

 No seminary degree required—just a heart for ministry and a desire to grow.